skaes/logjam-tools/README.md

 ## logjam-logger

-A utility program which reads lines from stdin and publishes them on a PUB socket.
+A utility program which reads lines from stdin and publishes them on a PUB socket, optionally using a given topic.

 ## logjam-tail

-A utility program which connects to a logjam-logger PUB socket and displays matching lines on stdout.
+A utility program which connects to a logjam-logger PUB socket and displays lines matching an optional list of topics on stdout.

 # Dependencies